4 Ways I Use Stories to Get Clients (Not Just Engagement)

 When you’re so close to your business, though, I know it’s difficult to read the label from inside the jar (let alone write it).

 So, if you’d rather do all this with the help of an expert… Hi!
-I’m Giada, the brand messaging strategist and copywriter for service-based women entrepreneurs:
+I’m Giada, the marketing message mentor and strategist for service-based women entrepreneurs.

 You already have the perfect services for your clients.
 Now, it’s time to package it in a way that attracts them and makes them think “It’s like she’s read my mind!
 This is exactly what I need right now.”